-Thousand Springs Visitor Center
+Thousand Springs Visitor Center is located at:

 Hagerman Fossil Beds National Monument and the Idaho Department of Parks & Recreation are celebrating a new, 25-year partnership to enhance recreational and educational opportunities in the Hagerman Valley.

 Hagerman Fossil Beds National Monument, managed by the National Park Service, offers a glimpse into the ancient Pliocene past, when this region was home to mastodons, saber-toothed cats, and the famous "Hagerman Horse".
 Thousand Springs State Park, managed by Idaho Department of Parks & Recreation, is made up of six unique units.
 Visitors to the state park can enjoy hiking, birding, kayaking, fishing, and more.